Skip to main content

 Expose the query parts for a concrete property value without allocating.

 Ordinary properties contribute a single value.
-Multi-properties override this so singleton queries over a multi-property can still be matched against a shared equivalent index.
+Multi-properties override this so singleton queries over a multi-property can still be matched against the representative multi-property for the equivalent component set.

 Source